Coronavirus outbreak was declared at Lower Mainland Hospital after multiple patients tested positive | ExBulletin

 Coronavirus outbreak was declared at Lower Mainland Hospital after multiple patients tested positive

+In both cases, health officials said “there was no impact on other areas of the hospital.”

-State health officer Dr. Bonnie Henry announced the outbreak at the Chilliwack General Hospital in writing on Thursday.
-The next day, Fraser Health stated that four patients tested positive and provided details about the situation.
+The outbreak at Chilliwack General Hospital was announced by state health officer Dr. Bonnie Henry during the COVID-19 briefing on Thursday.
+Authorities said four patients had been tested positive so far.

-Health officials say the outbreak is limited to medical units that are temporarily banned from hospitalization.

-“As soon as we declared the outbreak, Fraser Health immediately implemented precautionary measures such as enhanced cleaning and contact tracing to protect the health of all staff, medical staff, and patients,” health officials said.
-The statement states.
+“As soon as we declared the outbreak, Fraser Health immediately implemented precautionary measures such as enhanced cleaning and contact tracing to protect the health of all staff, medical staff, and patients,” Fraser Health said on Friday.
+Said in the news release of.

-“The emergency department at Chilliwack General Hospital remained open and had no impact on other areas of the hospital.”
+“Fraser Health notifies all patients in the affected unit about the outbreak and also to the families of patients who cannot share this information.”

+The outbreak in Abbotsford Regional was declared Friday afternoon and has involved four COVID-positive patients so far.

-As of Thursday, seven other emergency care facilities were managing the outbreak, including Eagle Ridge, Kelowna General, Mission Memorial, Ridge Meadows, Sally Memorial, Vancouver General, and UBC Hospital.
+Currently, seven other emergency care facilities are managing the outbreak.
+Eagle Ridge, Kelowna General, Mission Memorial, Ridge Meadows, Sally Memorial, Vancouver General, UBC Hospital.

 ..